-On the following pages will be found photo static copies of the original plans of F.H.S. drawn up by Brigham, Coveney, and Bisbee in 1905.
-These plans were made available by the courtesy of Mr. Henry Bisbee, a F.H.S. graduate, and now of Hingham, Mass.
-Mr. Bisbee is the only surviving member of the firm, which designed our school.
+On the following pages will be found photostatic copies of the original plans of F.H.S. drawn up by Brigham.
+Coveney, and Bisbee in 1905.
+These plans were made available by the courtesy of Mr. Henry D. Bisbee, a F.H.S. graduate, and a member of this firm which designed our school.